Cosmian/mse-home-cli/documentation/docs/getting_started.md

 - `size`: memory size (in MB) of the enclave to spawn
 - `pccs`: the URL of the PCCS (Provisioning Certificate Caching Service) used to generate certificate
 - `package`: the MSE application package containing the Docker images and the code
-- `output`: directory to write the args file
+- `output`: directory to write the evidence file

 This command first unpacks the tarball specified by the `--package` argument.
 Note that a lot of files are created in `output` folder.

-Verification parts are then automatically collected:
-- `workspace/sgx_operator/args.toml` file corresponds to the arguments used to spawn the container.
-- `workspace/sgx_operator/evidence.json` file contains cryptographic proofs related to the enclave.

-Both files are part of verification signature and thus are needed to [verify the app](#check-the-trustworthiness-of-the-application) of the microservice, and can now be shared with other participants.
+The generated file `workspace/sgx_operator/evidence.json` contains cryptographic proofs related to the enclave.
+It can be shared with other participants.

+This evidence file is helpful for the code provider to [verify](#check-the-trustworthiness-of-the-application) the running app.

 ## Check the trustworthiness of the application